-Focus for 2022
+Focus for 2023

-We will maintain our expenditure in R&D this year by being more focused on our core areas of expertise.
+We will maintain our expenditure in R&D this year focusing on our core areas of expertise.
 We will continue developing products and solutions to meet the demands of our customers and market trends.
-We expect during the year to improve our fleet solutions particularly in the HGV space, the integrated optimisation package to include customer communications and ease of on-boarding, and an ongoing development of our automotive capability particularly in EV.
+We expect during the year to improve our fleet solutions with deeper integration into trailer and fuel systems, and an ongoing development of our automotive capability particularly in EV.